Buick Master Six: History

 The Master Six was Buick's high-end offering, above the Standard Six.
 It was also manufactured from knock-down kits at GM's short-lived Japanese factory at Osaka Assembly in Osaka, Japan.
-The Master Six was also sold with a junior model, called the Standard Six which were renamed in 1929 as the Series 116, and Series 121.
+The Master Six was also sold with a junior model, called the Standard Six which was renamed in 1929 as the Series 116 and Series 121.